 Students with Disabilities: students with disabilities may request appropriate academic accommodations from the Division of Diversity and Community Engagement, Services for Students with Disabilities, 471-6259, http://diversity.utexas.edu/disability.
-Please present written proof of your special need from the abovementioned office by 9/13/19.
+Please present written proof of your special need from the above-mentioned office by the twelfth day of class -- 9/13/19.
 If your accommodation includes a longer duration or quiet facilities for the midterms or final, it is your responsibility to secure a spot in the SSD facilities on the day of the exam, overlapping with the regular exam time (if possible).
 You will have to request these facilities a month in advance of the test.
 The spots fill up fast!

-Back to the EE 312 webpage
+Back to the EE 422C webpage